Money for Some Military Spouses

 4. Where do military spouses pay taxes?

-Until 2009, they were usually subject to taxes in the state where their spouse was stationed.
-Thanks to the Military Spouse Residency Relief Act, however, they can now choose to be treated as if they still lived in their previous state.
+Until 2009, they usually had to pay taxes in the state where their spouse was stationed.
+Thanks to the Military Spouse Residency Relief Act, military spouses who earn income in the state where their spouse is stationed may be able to claim either the state they are located in or their spouse's legal residence (if they have established residence there as well) for tax purposes.
+This only matters if the spouse has income of their own.
 That could make them eligible for a state income tax refund.
 If they had taxes withheld, they could file a state return to claim it.

 5. Can I deduct state income taxes on my federal return?